 What Will a Paralegal Student Learn?

 A paralegal education will ideally offer practical training in relevant industry applications.
 This might include writing, research, and technical skills needed to carry out day to day activities that a paralegal might be responsible for.
-Here are some of the classes a Paralegal would take if enrolled at Fremont College the date this article was authored.
+Here are some of the classes a Paralegal would take if enrolled at Fremont University the date this article was authored.

 - Introduction to Law & Ethics

 - Family Law

 - Criminal Law and Procedure

 When exploring criminal justice careers, you are likely wondering what your career options are, as well as what criminal justice studies entail.
 Simply put, criminal justice is the system in which criminals might be apprehended, judged, and punished.